maxmonis/htm-elements/README.md

 text by default.

 The contents of the toast can be either a simple string or stringified HTML.

+The toast slides in and out, but these animations are removed for users who prefer reduced motion.

 ```ts
 import { Toast } from "htm-elements/toast"